FudaWiki/fudawiki-files/mekurifuda.md

 One of the places in Japan known to produce karuta around this time was Miike Village, Chikugo Province (present-day Omuta City, Fukuoka Prefecture).
 Japanese literature mentions karuta as a specialty of Miike Village as early as 1638.

-In the following years, playing with Tensho Karuta would be frowned upon by the ruling authorities, due to two main reasons:
+In the following years, the Tensho Karuta industry would be affected by two factors:
-- It was used as a tool for gambling, which is detrimental to public order.
+- The cards were used as a tool for gambling, which is detrimental to public order and frowned upon by the ruling authorities.
-- It featured foreign designs that could be mistaken for Christian iconography.
+- The cards featured foreign designs that could be mistaken for Christian iconography.

 ## Bans on Gambling with Karuta
 The early punishments for gambling in Japan can be traced back to 1581, when a Japanese Christian (*kirishitan*), after failing to keep his pledge to stop gambling, was demanded penance in the form of a bondage rope, and more than 80 Portuguese *cruzados* worth of rice.
 However, it is not known if karuta was involved.